 Developer: Nintendo Publisher: Nintendo Online/offline?
 Both

-It’s not got “Party” in its name as a bit of false advertising: if you’re hosting somewhat of a get-together, there’s no better game to break out than Super Mario Party.
-With its varied selection of minigames that rely heavily on the Switch’s motion controls, Super Mario Party can be a huge amount of fun for gamers and casuals players alike.
+It’s not got “Party” in its name as a bit of false advertising: if you’re hosting somewhat of a get-together, there’s no better game to break out than Mario Party Superstars.
+With its varied selection of minigames that rely heavily on the Switch’s motion controls, Mario Party Superstars can be a huge amount of fun for gamers and casuals players alike.

-You can even take Super Mario Party online, which has been updated to actually include full party boards and the majority of its minigames, or play against the AI if you’re lacking friends, but the real value of the game’s multiplayer component is being able to look at your friend’s face when you steal a star right from under their nose.
+While its predecessor Super Mario Party finally introduced online board play to the series, Mario Party Superstars’ collection of classic levels also included the most comprehensive online play the series has seen.
+You can also play against the AI if you’re lacking friends, but the real value of the game’s multiplayer component is being able to look at your friend’s face when you steal a star right from under their nose.
 You might start the night friendly, but don’t be surprised if things change by the end of the night.